jsl/ruby_ukanren/README.md

   [Scott Vokes' port of microKanren to Lua](https://github.com/silentbicycle/lua-ukanren).
   It was great to have the Lua code as a second example of the implementation in the paper, and it made my job especially easy since Lua is so similar to Ruby.
-* Finally, I used the [microKanren examples in Scheme](https://github.com/jasonhemann/microKanren) to see if this port worked as expected.

 ## Dependencies